cmuBioinfNet/workshops/WS-Baobab-Unige/Readme.md

 # Introduction
-In this tutorial we will map 1M RNA-seq reads on S. aureus genome with Bowtie on Baobab cluster.
+In this tutorial we will map 1M RNA-seq reads on S. aureus genome with BWA on Baobab cluster.

 ## Connexion
-Connect with SSH using your ISIS login/password
+Connect with SSH using your ISIS login/password.
+Create a directory for the workshop, and enter in it.

     ssh login@baobab.unige.ch
+    mkdir ws
+    cd ws

 ## Documentation
 Some documentation on BAOBAB are available [here](http://baobabmaster.unige.ch/enduser/src/enduser/enduser.html)